-For the purpose of calibration, this integration time could be 10 sec to 20 sec to accumulate enough pulses to ensure correct averaging of the frequency.
-In normal operation, the integration time could be reduced to 1 sec or 2 sec depending on, for example, the required update rate of a display.
+For the purpose of calibration, this integration time could be 10 s to 20 s in order to accumulate enough pulses to ensure correct averaging of the frequency.
+In normal operation, the integration time could be reduced to 1 s or 2 s depending, for example, on the required update rate of a display.
 With shorter integration times on the MCU, the amount of energy in each update may still have a small amount of ripple, even under steady load conditions.
 However, over a minute or more, the measured energy has no ripple.